-- Disciplinary suspensions without pay- - Demotions that result in a reduction in an employee's current salary (exempt employees) or current regular hourly rate of pay (non-exempt employees) with the following exceptions.
-However, an employee may not file a grievance for a demotion that occurs under the following circumstances: - If, while serving an introductory period for a promotion, the employee is returned to the position held immediately prior to the promotion (if available), or to a position paying the same salary or regular hourly rate of pay as that prior position; or - If the demotion results from a reorganization, reduction in force, or other administrative changes ordered by the Executive Director. - Termination of the grievant's employment.
-A non-introductory employee may file a grievance if the employee believes he/she hasthey have been discharged from employment without just cause, and if one of the following exceptions does not apply: - i.
-The employee resigned or retired from his/her position-; - ii.
-The termination resulted from a reorganization, reduction in force, or other administrative change ordered by the Executive Director-; or - iii.
-The termination occurred after the employee failed to return to work upon the expiration of an approved leave of absence or during a leave of absence where the employee was not promised reemployment at the end of such leave.
+- Disciplinary suspensions without pay - Demotions that result in a reduction in an employee's current salary (exempt employees) or current regular hourly rate of pay (non-exempt employees) with the following exceptions: - If, while serving an introductory period for a promotion, the employee is returned to the position held immediately prior to the promotion (if available), or to a position paying the same salary or regular hourly rate of pay as that prior position; or - If the demotion results from a reorganization, reduction in force, or other administrative changes ordered by the Executive Director. - Termination of the grievant's employment.
+A non-introductory employee may file a grievance if the employee believes they have been discharged from employment without just cause, and if one of the following exceptions does not apply: - i.
+The employee resigned or retired from their position; - ii.
+The termination resulted from a reorganization, reduction in force, or other administrative change ordered by the Executive Director; or - iii.
+The termination occurred after the employee failed to return to work upon the expiration of an approved leave of absence, or during a leave of absence where the employee was not promised re-employment at the end of such leave.